sav-che/TL-2/Authors/Birnie, Steven {std. Birnie}.md

-> [!cite] BHL link: this entry starts at [page 173](https://www.biodiversitylibrary.org/item/103859#page/183/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 173](https://www.biodiversitylibrary.org/page/33265370) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Birnie, Steven (1855-1939), Dutch chemist, botanist and highschool teacher, studied natural sciences at the University of Utrecht 1871-1877, assistant in physical chemistry ib.
 1878, Dr. phil.
-Utrecht 1883, teacher at the Gymnasium in Utrecht from 1886-1919, later director at the first secondary school ("H.B.S.") and other schools at Rotterdam. (*Birnie*).
+Utrecht 1883, teacher at the Gymnasium in Utrecht from 1886-1919, later director at the first secondary school ("H.B.S.") and other schools at Rotterdam.
+**Abbreviated name**: *Birnie*

 #### Bibliography and biography